Here we will explain exactly what Edomae (Edo-style) means.

 *Iki (粋) means something that is glamorous, noble, and refreshing.

 ** Inase (鯔背) means a bit of “iki” and assertive, used to compliment manliness.

 ***Miyabi (雅) means elegant and luxurious.

-At that point in history there was no refrigeration or ice and eating fish raw was not possible, so seafood would be treated in various ways so that it could be kept for a period of time, for example, treating it with salt and vinegar while it was fresh, boiling, or soaking it in soy sauce.
-As a result sushi transformed, starting from a preservation method and morphing into a way of enjoying food that maximizes the umami of the ingredients.
-Later, these methods would come to be known collectively as “Edo-style work.”
+At that point in history, there was no refrigeration or ice and eating fish raw was not possible, so seafood would be treated in various ways so that it could be kept for a period of time, for example, treating it with salt and vinegar while it was fresh, boiling, or soaking it in soy sauce.
+As result sushi transformed, starting from a preservation method and morphing into a way of enjoying food that maximizes the umami of the ingredients.
+Later, these methods would come to be known collectively as “Edo-style work (edomae shigoto).”

-Nowadays, less seafood is caught in the Tokyo bay area in front of Edo, and the overwhelmingly majority comes from other regions and from overseas.
-By that definition, the term Edo-style is being stripped of its substance in a way.
-However, nobody seems to mind what the original meaning of the word was, and nigiri-zushi is referred to as Edo-style sushi all over Japan.
-The term Edo-style sushi is understood everywhere from Hokkaido to Kyushu.
+Nowadays, less seafood is caught in the Tokyo bay area in front of Edo, and the overwhelming majority comes from other regions and from overseas.
+By that definition, the term Edomae is being stripped of its substance in a way.
+However, nobody seems to mind what the original meaning of the word was, and nigiri-sushi is referred to as Edomae sushi all over Japan.
+The term Edomae sushi (Edo style sushi or Edo sushi) is understood everywhere from Hokkaido to Kyushu.

 Edomae (Edo-style) has meant a lot of things through the years, but now it is a phrase that really represents the culture that Tokyo has given to the country and the world.

 Share this article